 I was already using Google Sheets, and since Tiller offered a simpler and faster way to track spending with a Google Sheet, I gave it a try.

-Also, the Tiller’s budget template helps me keep tabs on our spending each month (not to mention the ability to analyze annual spending).
+Also, the Tiller’s monthly budget template helps me keep tabs on our spending each month (not to mention the ability to analyze annual spending).

 Also, a funny thing happened the first couple of months I used Tiller.
 It suddenly seemed like our spending was higher than it was when I was tracking on my old spreadsheet.